singlautsav/team-byteMe.github.io/index.md

 ​

-You can see our current projects on our [github](https://github.com/team-byteMe) profile.
+You can see our github profile by clicking on the top right corner.

 ​